Mexico City

 Located at the southern end of North America, Mexico is one of the most important economic partners to the United States and Canada.
 Mexico’s rich history and its ever growing economy has turned the country into an appealing destination for digital nomads.
 The country’s strong university system also makes Mexico one of the best places to recruit developers, marketers, and other knowledge workers.

-Payroll in Mexico is the process of managing payments, benefits like health insurance, PTU, payroll deductions, 13th-month pay, compliance, and taxes for full-time employees and contractors.
+Payroll in Mexico is the process of managing payments, benefits like health insurance, profit sharing, payroll deductions, Aguinaldo (13th month bonus pay), compliance, and taxes for full-time employees and contractors.
 Companies without an entity abroad can run payroll with an EOR partner like Via.

 Register the business with the Public Registry of Property and Commerce (Registro Público de la Propiedad y el Comercio)